omdevteam/om/docs_src/documentation_running_onda.rst

   information.
 Example: 250

-* **hidra_base_port (int):** the base port used by the HiDRA framework to send data to the worker node.
-The machine where OnDA is running and the one where HiDRA is running should be able to reach each other at this port and the immediately following ones (in a number equal to the number of workers).
+* **hidra_base_port (int):** the base port used by the HiDRA framework to send data to the worker nodes.
+HiDRA will use this port and the following ones (one per node) to contact the workers.
+The machine where OnDA is running and the one where HiDRA is running should be able to reach each other at this port and the immediately following ones.
 Example: 52000

 * **hidra_transfer_type ('data' or 'metadata'):** the transfer type used by the HiDRA framework for the current monitor.
-Usually it is automatically determined from the detector(s) being used.
-It can be overridden using this parameter.
+If this parameter has a value of 'data', OnDA asks HiDRA to stream the detector data to the monitor.
+If instead the value is 'metadata', OnDA asks HiDRA to just stream information on where in the filesystem the most recent data can be found.
+Usually it is automatically determined from the detector(s) model currently used by the monitor, but it can be overridden using this parameter.
   Example: 'data'

 * **karabo_detector_label (str):** the label of the main x-ray detector from which the Karabo framework retrieves data.
 Example: